dcrow0/dcrow0.github.io/_tabs/about.md

 ### About this site

 This is my multi-purpose personal website.
 At present, it's very much a work in progress.
+I plan to use it as a place to write about non-work related math/physics/computer stuff.
+I also want to use it as a central place to backup non-work things that I've worked on.
+In practice, this is likely to be recipes.

 ### About me